mrafetyildirim/DSA210-Term-Project/README.md

-# The Possible Effects of Twitter on 2020 US Elections
+# The Relation Between Terrorism and the Quality of Life

+asdasdasd